webpack/webpack.js.org/content/guides/output-management.md

   </html>
 ```

 Now adjust the config.
-We'll be adding a vendor entry point as an example and we'll change the output as well, so that it will dynamically generate bundle names, based on the entry point names:
+We'll be adding our `src/print.js` as a new entry point (`print`) and we'll change the output as well, so that it will dynamically generate bundle names, based on the entry point names:

 __webpack.config.js__